aicell-lab/ddls-course/content/post/learn-python-with-chatgpt/index.md

 ---
 ![python course poster](./python-poster.webp)

 As the start of our course is quickly approaching, we want to ensure that you are well-prepared.
 For people who are not familar with Python.
 To help you get a head start, we’ve prepared some useful ChatGPT prompts designed to assist you in learning basic Python operations, which will be crucial throughout the course.
+After this practice, you can upload your chathistory in this form before the course start: [Google Form](https://forms.gle/Zgo5b5TkhMEJKchS8)

 This interactive learning experience will guide you through Python fundamentals, object-oriented programming, error handling, and even a practical project.
 You’ll have a solid foundation in Python, and you can continue exploring on your own.